ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

 ## Installing extra packages

-The Debian OS you have running in your VM is rather barebone, so let's install some packages that can be useful to have in a server.
-Some of them will be also necessary in the following steps described in this chapter.
-As `root`, execute the following `apt` command.
+The Debian OS you have running in your VM is rather barebones.
+You have to install in it some packages useful to have in a server.
+Some of them are also necessary to perform the next steps described in this chapter.
+As `root`, execute the following `apt` command:

 ~~~sh
 $ apt install -y ethtool fail2ban gdisk htop libpam-google-authenticator net-tools nut-client sudo tree vim